The Best Place to See Manatees on Florida’s Nature Coast Year-round

 Rogers County Park is located at 7244 Shoal Line Blvd in Spring Hill, FL 34607. $10 parking fee

 Linda Pedersen Park

 The spring waters of the 2nd magnitude Jenkins Creek Spring at Linda Pedersen Park draws manatees like a siren’s song from the Gulf of Mexico.
+It is the best place to see manatees in Hernando County.
 As of this writing, the park’s beach area is still closed, but you can climb the wooden observation tower, hang out on the bridge over the water or chill on the banks while you watch for manatees in the water below.